dissect.target.plugins.scrape.scrape¶

 A tuple containing the disk (or volume, in the case of an LVM volume) and a stream of that disk.

-Yields needles and their offsets found in all disks and volumes of a target.
+Yields needles, their offsets and an optional regex match found in all disks and volumes of a target.

 - Parameters: